 A: Does GPM have summer programs in its Fargo, St. Cloud, and Washington, D.C. offices?
-We typically have had 1-2 second-year summer associates in the St. Cloud office, but we do not currently have a summer program in the Fargo or D.C. office.
+We typically have had 1-2 second-year summer associates in the St. Cloud and Washington, D.C. offices, but we do not currently have a summer program in the Fargo office.

 A: How will I receive assignments?
 Our program is designed to expose you to a variety of practice areas and help you gain valuable experience.
 We will help you do some work in areas of your particular interest, but you will not be assigned to a single practice area.
 Instead, we purposefully have you work in many different areas of practice to expose you to a variety of substantive areas and different attorneys.
 To allocate the work, we designate associates as work coordinators.
 The work coordinators assist summer associates in exploring areas of interest by assigning projects and by informing summer associates of observation opportunities such as depositions, hearings, mediations, and closings.

 A: What kind of work should I expect?
 Over the course of your summer, you will be asked to complete multiple assignments, such as: